fwromano/VLM/vLLM-VLM/README.md

 - **Gemma 3 12B**: More capable (~24GB model, requires quantization)
 - **Automatic GPU Detection**: Uses available VRAM efficiently
 - **Fallback Support**: CPU inference if GPU unavailable
+- **Server Mode**: When a VLM Server is running, the web app prefers the server for vision and falls back to local vLLM or text-only as needed.

 ## Requirements